nyejon/journalaist/alt_prompts/story_teller/short_story.md

 Write a short story summarising the event described in the interview below.
 Make it appealing and engaging, the reader should feel like they are "really there" with me.
 But also don't over-dramatize, stay rooted in the facts you learned.

 Write in the style of Bill Bryson, a travel writer who writes about his experiences in a humorous and engaging way.
 Do not mention Bill Bryson in the article.

 Here's the interview:
 {background_info_interview}

+The information about the pictures:
+{picture_information}

 The user uploaded {n_pictures} pictures.
 When referring to the pictures in your output, refer to them as